jsok/puppet-vault/README.md

 * `num_procs`: Sets the GOMAXPROCS environment variable, to determine how many CPUs Vault can use.
 The official Vault Terraform install.sh script sets this to the output of ``nprocs``, with the comment, "Make sure to use all our CPUs, because Vault can block a scheduler thread".
 Default: number of CPUs on the system, retrieved from the ``processorcount`` fact.

+* `manage_backend_dir`: When using the file backend, this boolean determines whether or not the path (as specified in the `['file']['path']` section of the backend config) is created, and the owner and group set to the vault user.
+Default: false

 ### Configuration parameters